 - The software looks for explicit content using advanced artificial intelligence.

-- The software shrinks the image, blurs it while still on your device, and sends it to our servers in its blurred state using HTTPS and stored using a 256-bit AES key.
+- The software shrinks the image, blurs it while still on your device, and sends it to our servers in its blurred state using HTTPS

 - Screenshots in the report are blurred to protect the member’s personal information, like credit card and banking statements.